-Turkey targets Kurds: The short, medium and long story
+Turkey targets Kurds: The 100, 300 and 700-word story

 It is also not clear if US military personnel are deployed around Manbij, as they were last year.

-So why would the Turkish assault on Afrin matter?
+Does the Turkish assault on Afrin matter?

-It could bring two Nato allies into direct conflict and also have a major impact on relations between Turkey and Russia.
+It risks bringing the interests of two Nato allies into direct conflict and also have a major impact on relations between Turkey and Russia.

-Russia is believed to have hundreds of troops in Afrin and effectively controls the enclave's airspace.
-An offensive without its approval might prove difficult for Turkey and open a major new front in a war that activists say has already cost more than 340,000 lives.
+Russia - a key military figure in the region - has said it will not interfere in the conflict.

+As Turkey announced it was beginning the assault on Afrin, Russia said its troops had been relocated elsewhere.

+Russia controls the enclave's airspace - so Turkey's air strikes that began on 20 January must have had Russian clearance.

-Conversely, as this piece explains, if Russia were to give tacit approval to the incursion, it might bring Moscow and Ankara closer together and have implications for Turkish relations with the West.
+As this piece explains, a tacit Russian approval for the incursion might bring Moscow and Ankara closer together and have implications for Turkish relations with the West.

-Secondly, a siege of Afrin could have grave humanitarian consequences.
+A siege of Afrin could have grave humanitarian consequences.

 Kurdish officials say there could be 1m people living in Afrin.

 Leaving an enclave surrounded by territory held by the Syrian government, and mountains, would be difficult.
-A spokeswoman for the UN's refugee agency told the BBC that they had not yet received reports of people leaving Afrin, but that it was prepared to help if needed.
+The UN's refugee agency told the BBC it was prepared to help if needed.